HL7/phd/pages/StringEnumerationObservationProfile.md

 ### Mapping the Enumeration String to FHIR
 The human readable string from the Enum-Observed-Value-Simple-Str attribute is mapped to the Observation.valueString element.

+### Meta Data Profile
+The uploader shall populate the Device.meta.profile with http://pchalliance.org/phdfhir/StructureDefinition/PhdStringEnumerationObservation indicating this resource is generated following the PHD Implementation Guide.

 #### Conditional Create Identifier Generation
 For a general description of the PHD Profile Identifier see the "PHD Profile Identifier" section in [Phd Base Profile](https://simplifier.net/guide/PCHAPersonalHealthDeviceDataImplementationGuide/PhdBaseObservationProfile).
 The table below lists the items that make up the identifier.